nebfield/snpQT/docs/user-guide/results.md

 If you wish to perform imputation in an external imputation server or you want to use another reference panel than the latest release of 1,000 human genome data, `snpQT` is designed to process your data both before and after imputation, with pre-imputation and post-imputation QC workflows, respectively.
 If you want to clean your dataset and prepare it for imputation, you can run the following line of code:

-`nextflow run main.nf -profile docker --bed toy.bed --bim toy.bim --fam toy.fam --qc --pop_strat --pre_impute -resume --results ./results_toy/ --sexcheck false`
+`nextflow run main.nf -profile docker --bed ./data/toy.bed --bim ./data/toy.bim --fam ./data/toy.fam --qc --pop_strat --pre_impute -resume --results ./results_toy/ --sexcheck false`

 Pre-imputation makes an extra `./results_toy/preImputation/files/` directory which contains 2,612 variants stored in `D11.vcf.gz` and an indexed `D11.vcf.gz.csi` file.